Kyslik/laravel-filterable/README.md

 ```bash
 composer require kyslik/laravel-filterable
 ```

-if you are using laravel 7:
+If you are using Laravel 7:

 ```bash
 composer require kyslik/laravel-filterable dev-L7